Michigan Liquor Control Commission

-The Michigan Liquor Control Commission is an agency of the U.S. state of Michigan, within the Michigan Department of Licensing and Regulatory Affairs (LARA), responsible for regulating the sale and distribution of liquor in the state.
+The Michigan Liquor Control Commission is a bureau of the Michigan Department of Licensing and Regulatory Affairs (LARA) within the Michigan state government, responsible for regulating the sale and distribution of liquor in the state.

 History

 The Michigan Liquor Control Commission was established when Michigan voters approved a legislatively referred amendment to the Michigan Constitution by way of a statewide ballot measure in November 1932.
 The state's first liquor control act, which went into effect April 27, created a 17-member commission, one from each Congressional district.
 On December 15, 1933, the Michigan Legislature abolished the 17-member commission, replacing it with the current five-member commission.

 By December 15, 1933, ten days after the end of Prohibition in the United States, the commission had opened liquor stores, and made liquor available for sale.
 By December 30, 1933, the commission had opened the first 7 state liquor stores—in Grand Rapids, Saginaw, Kalamazoo, Jackson, and three in Detroit.
 In 1934, an additional 96 liquor stores were opened.